Page created on June 8, 2021. Last updated on January 17, 2022 at 15:22

 Partial moles are triploid.
 They occur when a normal egg is fertilised by two sperms simultaneously, forming either 69XXX, 69XXY, or 69XYY.

 Complete moles are more likely to become malignant.
-Moles produce hCG, and more than what’s normal.
+Moles produce hCG, and at a higher level than what’s normal.

 Diagnosis and evaluation

-The ultrasound is enlarged compared to the gestational age.
-Bilateral theca lutein cysts of the ovary may be present.
+On ultrasound, the uterus is enlarged compared to the gestational age.
+Bilateral enlarged ovaries with theca lutein cysts may be present.
+Ascites and pleural fluid may be present due to ovarian hyperstimulation.

 The hCG concentration is significantly higher than normal, and no foetal vital signs can be detected.

 The uterus should be evacuated as soon as possible.
-This is achieved by dilation of the cervix, followed by suction curette and standard curette.
+This is achieved by dilation of the cervix, followed by suction and curettage.
 Oxytocin infusion is used to prevent bleeding.
+After surgical removal, pathological evaluation is necessary to confirm the diagnosis.

 If a mole is diagnosed over the age of 40, due to the high malignant potential, total abdominal hysterectomy should be performed.

-Serum β-hCG and SP1 must be monitored in the time after the treatment to make sure there is no recurrence.
+Serum β-hCG must be monitored for 6 months after the treatment to make sure there is no persistence.
 Normalisation of the values may take months.
-If the values stop decreasing, or they start increasing, a recurrence is likely.
-Recurrence should be treated with methotrexate.
+If the values stop decreasing, or they start increasing, peristance is likely (persistent trophoblastic neoplasia).
+This is treated with methotrexate.